RazorPhaser/angular-tutorial/src/chapters/chapter04-bootstrap.md

     app.module.ts
     ```

-1. Import the NgbModule from @ng-bootstrap/ng-bootstrap library
+1. Import the NgbModule from @ng-bootstrap/ng-bootstrap and AngularfontAwesomeModule from angular-font-awesome

     ```TypeScript
     import {NgbModule} from '@ng-bootstrap/ng-bootstrap';
+    import { AngularFontAwesomeModule } from 'angular-font-awesome';
     ```

-1. In the @NgModule imports section add NgbModule.forRoot()
+1. In the @NgModule imports section add NgbModule.forRoot() and AngularFontAwesomeModule

     ```TypeScript
-    NgbModule.forRoot()
+    NgbModule.forRoot(),
+    AngularFontAwesomeModule
     ```

 <div class="exercise-end"></div>

 ### Add Bootstrap to Project